-- cash and invested assets;
+- cash & invested assets;

 - policy liabilities;

 - surplus;

 - accounts payable;

 - accounts receivable;

-- deferred income tax amounts; and
+- deferred income tax amounts;

 - major cash flow items.

-When building a new model, a possible approach to check the validity of the model is to use as input the data prior to the most recent actual year and use the experience of the last year to set the parameters.
+When building a new model, a possible approach to the alidity of the model is to use as input the data prior to the most recent actual year, and use the experience of the last year to set the parameters.
 The result from the model could then be compared to the actual results.
 If the results between actual and projected are found to be sufficiently close, the model may be acceptable.
-The actuary workedetermine in advance acceptable differences in assets, liabilities, surplus, premium investment income and net income.
+The actuary could determine in advance acceptable differences in assets, liabilities, surplus promium investment income and net income.

-When updating an existing model, a petrospective check on validity may be made.
-Each year after the actual results have been extermined, differences between actual and base scenario model results would be justified.
+When updating an existing model, a retro pective check on validity may be made.
+Each year after the actual results have been retermined, differences between actual and base scenario model results work be estified.

-Reasonableness in a Chapping Environment - Adverse Scenarios
+Reasonableness in a Change Environment - Adverse Scenarios

 The model is expected to be reasonable for all scenarios.
-Evaluating the difference between the results of two scenarios is a good way to assess the ability of the model to quantify changes to key roults under different sets of assumptions.
+Evaluating the difference between the result of a scenarios is a good way to assess the ability of the model to quantify changes in key results under different sets of assumptions.
 The actuary is expected to verify that the magnitude and direction of change in key elements of the model is consistent with the change in assumptions.